 As someone who studied history and political science in college, the world’s largest parliament building, ‘The People’s Palace,’ in Bucharest, Romania had been on my bucket list for years.
-The Palace of the Parliament (Palatul Parlamentului) measures a staggering 3.7 million square feet (340,000 square meters) and is the second largest administrative building in the world, with only the Pentagon in the United States being larger.
-There was a lot we enjoyed about our week long stay in Romania, and the Palace of the Parliament in Bucharest lived up to its hype as a building that’s both seriously impressive, absurdly lavish and creepy at the same time.
+The Palace of the Parliament (Palatul Parlamentului) measures a staggering 3.7 million square feet (340,000 square meters).
+It’s the second largest administrative building in the world.
+Only the Pentagon in the United States is larger.
+There was a lot we enjoyed about our week long visit to Romania.
+The Palace of the Parliament in Bucharest lived up to its hype.
+It’s a building that’s simultaneously impressive, absurdly lavish and creepy.

-Due to expensive, some Romanian officials in the past suggested moving parliament to a smaller building and converting the Palace of Parliament into the world’s largest casino.
+Due to expense, some Romanian officials in the past suggested moving parliament to a smaller building and converting the Palace of Parliament into the world’s largest casino.
 “There was speculation Donald Trump was interested in buying it” our guide said.
-Yes, there’s speculation that the man who finished 3rd in the bidding to buy the Buffalo Bills NFL football team (behind the Jon Bon Jovi group) can buy anything and I couldn’t believe that even in the Romanian Parliament we couldn’t escape Donald Trump’s name.
+There’s often speculation that the man who finished 3rd in the bidding to buy the Buffalo Bills NFL football team (behind the Jon Bon Jovi group) can buy anything.
+I couldn’t believe that even in the Romanian Parliament we couldn’t escape Donald Trump’s name.

 Getting there